johnsam7/ceremegbellum/README.rst

     docker run -ti -v <YOUR SUBJECTS DIR>:/workspace/subjects -v <YOUR PROCESSED nnUNet DIR>:/workspace/nnUNet -v <YOUR ceremegbellum GIT DIR>:/workspace/ceremegbellum --name CMB mne-tools/cmb:v0.01

 It is convinient to install CMB for development directly from the local repository.
-Change the directory to to '/workspace/ceremegbellum' in the CLI of the Docker Container and run
+Change the directory to '/workspace/ceremegbellum' in the CLI of the Docker Container and run

 .. code-block:: bash